IFTTT/ConnectSDK-Android/README.md

 The data collected is examined in the aggregate to improve the SDK and IFTTT’s associated services, and is maintained in accordance with IFTTT's [Privacy Policy](https://ifttt.com/terms).

-#### Events
+#### Anonymous ID
-By default, the SDK will collect the following user interactions when users interact with the ConnectButton:
-* ConnectButton view:
-  * ConnectButton view impression: when the view is rendered on screen.
-  * ConnectButton view clicked: when the user clicks or swipes on the view.
-  * ConnectButton view email confirmation button clicked: when the user clicks on the email confirmation button on the email is shown.
-  * "Works with IFTTT" button clicked: when the user clicks on the "Works with IFTTT" text on the UI.
-* "Learn more about IFTTT" screen (`AboutIftttActivity`)
-  * Impression: when the user navigates to Activity.
-  * Service icons clicked: when the user clicks on either of the two service icons, this redirects to the service web page on ifttt.com.
-  * Title clicked: when the user clicks on the title, this redirects to the connection page on ifttt.com.
-  * Privacy link clicked: when the user clicks on the "Privacy & Terms".
-  * "Manage" clicked: when the user clicks on the "Manage" button when the connection is enabled, this redirects to the connection edit page on ifttt.com.

-In order to distinguish unique installs, we randomly generate a UUID per application installation ("anonymous id"), and send it along with the events above.
+By default, the SDK will track user interactions when users interact with the ConnectButton.
+In order to distinguish unique installs, we randomly generate a UUID per application installation (“anonymous id”), and send it along with the event requests.

 #### Disable tracking
 You may call the `ConnectButton.disableTracking(context)` if you wish to opt-out from tracking.
 After this method is called, all tracking will be disabled for all of the ConnectButton instances within the app **for as long as it is in-memory**.
 If you want to persist the user's preference for disabling tracking, you should store the preference within your persistent storage, and call this method every time the app is started.